Congratulations on your new tattoo!

 EXPOSURE TO TOXINS / BACTERIA

-– If you work/live in an environment with dirt and filth you run the risk of infection, working in a number of environments such as nursing homes/hospitals, being around animals, toxic metals/chemicals, and filth of all kind can cause a SERIOUS infections, be smart and use common sense ….
+– If you work/live in an environment with dirt and filth you run the risk of infection, working in a number of environments such as nursing homes/hospitals, cleaning crews- being around animals, toxic metals/chemicals, and filth of all kind can cause a SERIOUS infections, be smart and use common sense ….
 If you have a tattoo on your hand/forearm and you work on a farm – do cleaning, be around children or change a diaper you run the risk of an infection ….
 The possibilities are endless …….if you suspect an infection be sure to seek medical attention right away.

 DAMAGED SKIN – If your skin is weak, sun damaged, thin, or an artist overworks the tattoo it will cause the tattoo to heal badly